zehranurozbay/zehranurozbay.github.io/_pages/cv.md

 * August 2015, 2-factorization of Complete Equipartite Graphs with Four and Eight Cycles.

 ## Courses Taken So Far in Backwards Order
-* **Note**  There are some details that are more meaningful than your graduation date
+* **Note.**  There are some details that are more meaningful than your graduation date:
 * Algorithm Complexity Theory
 * Internet of Things
   * Throughout the course a lot of work has been done on microcontrollers Arduino Uno and ESP32 using sensors such as DHT, LDR, PIR, Tilt, HC-SR04, Piezo Knock, Water Level, Sound and Potentiometer.
 * Parallel Programming
-  * MPI (Message Passing Interface), Pthreads (POSIX Threads) for shared memory, CUDA (Compute Unified Device Architecture) for GPU programming.
+  * Worked on MPI (Message Passing Interface) library, Pthreads (POSIX Threads) library for shared memory, CUDA (Compute Unified Device Architecture) platform for GPU programming.
 * Advanced Computer Architecture
 * Distributed Algorithms
 * Object Oriented Programming